cyberhardt/trackercompendium/README.md

 -

 The torrent-blacklist is basically a list of all trackers except those in the compendium.
-It will be used for the scripts.
+It will be used for scripting purposes.

 Regarding the Scripts folder: You can use the .bat files to quickly add trackers to your torrents.
-There are 2 .bats: one with the compliant trackers, and another with all of them.
+There are 3 .bats: one with the compliant trackers, one with all of them, and a third one to remove the trackers present in the blacklist.
 In order to use it, you'll need Transmission CLI installed (https://github.com/transmission/transmission) - you **don't** need to install the GUI.
-By default, the path is C:\torrents, but you can change it to whatever you want.
-The script works like that: it will add the specified trackers to all .torrent files inside the specified folder.
-I've also included 2 additional scripts, identifiable by the -remove in their filenames, which will remove all trackers present in the tracker-blacklist before adding the new ones.
+By default, the path is C:\torrents - you technically can change it to whatever you want, but that would involve a tedious change in 300 lines.
+The script works like that: it will add (or remove) the specified trackers to all .torrent files inside the specified folder.
 Needles to mention, the scripts were made for Windows.

 -